Thena03/ExcelEd/Lessons/06-Excel Math/introtomath.md

 </ul>
 <br> <br>
 Example Scenario: Cell B1 contains a tax rate (e.g., 0.06).
 Column A contains item prices.
-<br><br>
-Mini Example: You have prices in column A and a fixed tax rate in cell B1.
+You have prices in column A and a fixed tax rate in cell B1.
+You want to calculate the price of the items with the tax.
 <br><br>
 Formula: =A2*$B$1
 <br><br>